Adversarial Patch Generation for Automated Program Repair: Conclusions

-In summary, we have presented in this article an AI-powered approach to automatic program repair.
-Our approach leverages the notions of Generative Adversarial Networks (which naturally match with the adversarial settings of bugs and repairs) to develop a new, adversarial patch generation framework.
-Our approach is automated as it does not require hard-coding of bug-fixing rules.
-In addition, our solution does not require a set of test cases, enabling early repairs and interventions of software bugs (thus saving the significant cost increase later).
-Furthermore, our approach does not perform enumerative search for repairs, but learns to fix a common class of bugs directly from patch examples.
-Thus, we can offer a fast and scalable solution that can generalize across software applications.
-Promising results from our preliminary evaluation not only suggests the feasibility of deploying our approach in practice, but also generate insights for future directions for further enhancements.
+In summary, we have presented in this paper a novel deep learning approach named NEVERMORE to automate program repair.
+Our approach leverages the notion of Generative Adversarial Networks, which conveniently matches the adversarial nature of bugs and repairs, to generate program patches.
+Our approach is fully automated as it does not require hard-coding of bug-fixing rules.
+In addition, our solution does not require a set of test cases, which enables early intervention and repair of software bugs and avoids accumulating repair costs.
+Our approach does not perform an enumerative search for repairs but learns to fix a common class of bugs directly from patch examples.
+Thus, we offer a fast and scalable solution that can both enhance existing approaches and generalise across software applications.
+Our empirical evaluation suggests the feasibility of NEVERMORE and provides valuable insight for future research directions.

-\begin{IEEEbiography}{Abdulaziz Alhefdhi}{\,}is a PhD candidate in Software Engineering and Computer Science at the School of Computing and Information Technology, University of Wollongong (UOW), Australia.
-He is also with the department of Computer Science at Prince Sattam bin Abdulaziz University (PSAU), Saudi Arabia.
-Alhefdhi received his Bachelor's and Master's degrees in Computer Science form Imam Mohammad Ibn Saud Islamic University (IMSIU), Saudi Arabia and the University of Queensland (UQ), Australia, respectively.
-He is a part of the Decision Systems Lab (DSL) in UOW.
-His research interests include Software Analytics and AI-empowered Software Engineering. \end{IEEEbiography}

-\begin{IEEEbiography}{Hoa Khanh Dam}{\,}is Associate Professor in the School of Computing and Information Technology, University of Wollongong (UOW) in Australia.
-He is Associate Director for the Decision System Lab at UOW, heading its Software Analytics research program.
-His research interests lie primarily in the intersection of Software Engineering and Artificial Intelligence (AI).
-He develops AI solutions for project managers, software engineers, QA and security teams to improve software quality/cybersecurity and accelerate productivity.
-His research also focuses on methodologies and techniques for engineering autonomous AI multi-agent systems. \end{IEEEbiography}

-\begin{IEEEbiography}{Xuan-Bach D. Le}{\,}is currently a Lecturer at the University of Melbourne, Australia.
-Previously, he was a postdoc at Carnegie Mellon University, working with ACM Distinguished Scientist and Associate Prof. Corina Pasareanu.
-His research interests span software engineering and programming languages, including: software mining, empirical software engineering, program analysis, repair, synthesis, and verification.
-His work, History Driven Program Repair, inspired/influenced GetaFix by Facebook, the first ever automated repair tool deployed at large scale codebase in the industry. \end{IEEEbiography}